yangjiang3973/learn-css-Udemy/README.md

 ## video No.4
 build the header

-1. how to manage vertical spacing in a responsive layout using CSS Grid techniques
+1. how to manage vertical spacing in a responsive layout using CSS Grid techniques(set height by `vh` and use `fr`)

 2. how to use `::before` `::after` as grid items